bpaquet/ngx_http_enhanced_memcached_module/README.markdown

 This module is based on the standard [Nginx Memcached module](http://wiki.nginx.org/HttpMemcachedModule), with some additonal features :

 * Send custom http headers to client when using memcached cache.
 Http headers are stored in memcached, before body data.
-* Hash keys before inserting ou reading into memcached : allow to use very big keys
+* Hash keys before inserting ou reading into memcached : allow to use very large keys
 * Store data into memcached, with expire time, through http.
 You can use the `add` or `set` memcached command.
 * Delete data from memcached
 * Flush memcached